MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     00540020 ??
     ```

-    Of note is that the stack and base pointer are pointing to two very differnet addresses
+    Of note in this output is that the stack and base pointer are pointing to two very differnet addresses.

     ```
     esp=00effe4c ebp=00520055
     ```

     This could indicate that stack corruption - possibly a function returned and then corrupted the stack.
-The goal is to get back to before the CPU state was corrupted and see if we can determine when the stack corruption occurred.
+To validat ethis, we nned to travel back to before the CPU state was corrupted and see if we can determine when the stack corruption occurred.

 **Examine the local variables and set a code breakpoint**

 At the point of failure it is common to end up a fews steps after the true cause in error handling code.
-WIth time travel we can go back an instruction at a time to locate investigate the true cause.
+WIth time travel we can go back an instruction at a time, to locate investigate the true root cause.

 1. From the **Home** ribbon use the  **Step Into Back** command to step back three instructions.
 As you do this, continue to examine the stack and memory windows.